Deduplicating Training Data Mitigates Privacy Risks in Language Models: Related Work

 \paragraph{Memorization of Training Data} Our work is enabled by models ``memorizing''' their training data.
 We focus on a definition of memorization that is based on regeneration of training data.
 Past and concurrent work uses similar definitions and experimental setups~\cite{mccoy2021much,lee2021deduplicating,carlini2022quantifying}. \citet{mccoy2021much} observe that LMs are capable of regenerating sequences over 1,000 words long. \citet{lee2021deduplicating} find that models trained on sequence-level-deduplicated data regenerate approximately 10 times less training data.
 Concurrent work from \citet{carlini2022quantifying} measures the worst-case memorization of language models by conditioning on prefixes from the training data.
 They find that the likelihood of a model generating exact continuations from the training data scales with model size, training data duplicates, and prefix length.
 Compared to these results, our work studies how sequence-level duplication affects the performance of practical privacy attacks that leverage this type of memorization.

-Past work has also proposed alternate definitions of memorization. \citet{feldman2020neural} and \citet{burg2021memorization} define \textit{counterfactual memorization} as the difference between a training example's expected loss under a model that has and has not been trained on that example. \citet{zhang2021counterfactual} study this form of memorization in large LMs and find that training examples that are the most memorized are sufficiently different from other examples in the training set.
-Our work does not focus on this definition of memorization as it assumes access to the training corpus and thus does not elicit practical privacy attacks.
+Past work has also proposed alternate definitions of memorization. \citet{feldman2020neural} and \citet{burg2021memorization} define \textit{counterfactual memorization} as the difference between a training example's expected loss under models that have and have not been trained on that example. \citet{zhang2021counterfactual} study this form of memorization in large LMs.
+They find that training examples that are the most memorized are qualitatively different from other examples in the training set but simple enough to learn from a single training example.
+For long-tailed data distributions, counterfactual memorization can be necessary for learning accurate models \cite{feldman2020neural,brown2021when}.
+Our work does not focus on this definition of memorization as measuring it requires access to the training corpus and thus does not elicit practical privacy attacks.

+\paragraph{Privacy Attacks} Training data privacy can be compromised through membership inference attacks \cite{shokri2017membership}, which use a trained model to identify training data from a candidate set of samples.
+Past works on membership inference find that while overfitting is sufficient for performing membership inference, well-generalized models can also leak membership information \cite{yeom2018privacy,Long2018UnderstandingMI}.
+Membership inference can also be extended to audit models subject to data-protection laws \cite{song2018auditing}.

-\paragraph{Training Data Privacy} Training data privacy can be compromised through membership inference attacks \cite{shokri2017membership}, which take a model and a set of samples and attempt to identify which samples have been trained on, and model inversion attacks \cite{fredrikson2015model}, which attempt to extract training data from a trained model without access to the training data.
-We build off of \citet{carlini2021extracting}, who propose a model inversion attack that first generates from an LM and then scores the generations based on their likelihoods relative to a baseline model.
+Another type of privacy attack is model inversion.
+Early model inversion attacks use a trained model and non-sensitive features of a training sample to reconstruct that sample's sensitive features \cite{fredrikson2015model}.
+Later model inversion attacks focus on fully recreating training samples given access to only a trained model \cite{hidano2017model,song2020information,yang2019adversarial}.
+Autoregressive and masked transformer LMs have both been shown to be susceptible to model inversion \cite{carlini2021extracting,lehman2021clinical}.
+We build on \citet{carlini2021extracting}, who propose a model inversion attack that first generates a set of candidate samples from an autoregressive LM and then scores the generations based on their likelihoods relative to a baseline model.